This article describes how to change ports from their default assignments. Find the different default ports in our UniFi - Ports Used article.

 UniFi gives operators the freedom to change ports from their default assignments.
 By using a network utility (netstat, etc.), users can determine which ports are in use/opened/closed.
 The steps are outlined below:

-- Close any instances of UniFi Network Controller software.
+- Close any instances of the UniFi Network application.

 - Modify the file